ddu-rodwolf/ddu-rodwolf/README.md

   - Visualizes Arctic ocean color data (1 km resolution) to estimate **phytoplankton biomass** from **Chlorophyll-a (CHL-a)** observations around Svalbard.
   - Demonstrates how to use remote sensing datasets in **netCDF** format under Python for environmental analysis — including spatial plotting and biomass proxy calculations.

+- 🔧 **Python Object Explorer**
+  A CLI-based utility for recursive structural analysis of Python objects
+  This project provides a structured, richly formatted exploration of Python objects, suitable for researchers and developers working with unfamiliar libraries or dynamically generated code.
+  **Key features:**
+  - 🔍 Deep introspection of objects, classes, modules, and inheritance chains
+  - 🧩 Recursively traverses attributes and `__mro__`
+  - 🌈 Colored, indented, and grouped output via [rich](https://github.com/Textualize/rich)
+  - 📚 Markdown export and optional file output for documentation or sharing
+  - 🧪 Usable within notebooks or as a shell utility
+  Originally developed as a personal research tool to complement RE workflows and ontology inspection tasks.
+  **Project status:** 🧪 Internal project, preparing for publication
+  **Tech stack:** 🔬 Python, `rich`, reflection tools, RE-friendly CLI

 - 📤 [**Global-Riverine-N2O-Emissions-Processor**](https://github.com/ddu-rodwolf/Global-Riverine-N2O-Emissions)
   Data processing pipeline in R to handle geospatial raster datasets from the CMS project on global nitrous oxide emissions (1900–2016).
   **Key components:**